Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Operator Splitting Method

 Combining the simplifications of the previous sections, the final algorithm is

 The algorithm consists of three steps.
-The first step is projection onto a subspace, which involves solving a linear system with coefficient matrix $I+Q$; this is discussed in more detail in \S\ref{s-solving-linsys}.
-The second step is projection onto a cone, a standard operation discussed in detail in \cite[\S6.3]{PB:13}.
-The computational complexity of these steps is the same as if we applied ADMM to the primal or dual problem alone, see, \eg, \cite{WGY:10}.
+The first step is projection onto a subspace, which involves solving a linear system with coefficient matrix $I+Q$; this is discussed in more detail in Section \ref{s-solving-linsys}.
+The second step is projection onto a cone, a standard operation discussed in detail in \cite[\S6.3]{PB:14}.

 The last step is computationally trivial and has a simple interpretation: As the algorithm runs, the vectors $u^k$ and $\tilde u^k$ converge to each other, so $u^{k+1}-\tilde u^{k+1}$ can be viewed as the error at iteration $k+1$.
 The last step shows that $v^{k+1}$ is exactly the running sum of the errors.
 Roughly speaking, this running sum of errors is used to drive the error to zero, exactly as in integral control \cite{FPE:94}.